Hanishkiran/jira-story-completeness/README.md

-# Forge Hello World
+# Jira Story Completeness Analyzer

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue panel.
+This project contains a Forge app written in JavaScript that analyzes Jira user stories for completeness.
+The app displays a completeness score and checklist showing which sections are present in the story description.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.